Is Surfshark Safe? The 2026 Forensic Security Audit

 Protocol choice

-WireGuard, OpenVPN, and IKEv2 are all supported, which gives users a healthy balance of speed, maturity, and flexibility.
+WireGuard, OpenVPN, IKEv2, and Dausos give users a healthy mix of speed, maturity, flexibility, and newer post-quantum claims.

 OpenVPN obfuscation

-Surfshark’s support material explicitly says OpenVPN uses obfuscated servers, which is a real plus on networks that interfere with obvious VPN traffic.
+Surfshark's support material has stated that OpenVPN uses obfuscated servers, which is a real plus on networks that interfere with obvious VPN traffic.

 NoBorders and MultiHop